international employment law firm alliance L&E Global

 Minimum Requirements

-In order to be enforceable, an employment contract must fulfill the essential elements of a binding contract at common law, and must not contravene any applicable legislation.
+In order to be enforceable, an employment contract must fulfil the essential elements of a binding contract at common law, and must not contravene any applicable legislation.
 A binding contract must be formed by offer, acceptance and consideration.
 In the case of most employment contracts, the consideration is the exchange of remuneration for work.
 Courts have found that continued employment is generally not sufficient consideration, unless there is evidence that the employer intended to dismiss the employee if the post-hire agreement was not executed.

 Employment contracts are subject to increasingly close scrutiny in Canada and will not be enforceable if they do not comply with minimum employment standards, occupational health and safety legislation and human rights legislation.
 An employee cannot waive or contract out of his or her minimum entitlements under the applicable employment standards legislation.
 Any ambiguity in an employment contract will generally be interpreted in the employee’s favour by virtue of the application of the common law doctrine of contra proferentem.
+Termination clauses must, therefore, be carefully drafted with a close eye to the applicable statutory regime and the recent case law in the relevant jurisdiction.

 Fixed-term/Open-ended Contracts